colinrtwhite/WebPify/README.md

 Optional arguments:

-**-l** : Allow lossless WebP compression.
+**-l** : Enable lossless WebP compression.
 This is only supported in 4.2.1 (technically API 18) and above on Android.

-**-r** : Enable recursive search for files in the input directory and its subdirectories.
+**-r** : Enable recursive search for image files in the input directory and its subdirectories.

 **-q [quality_threshold]** : Higher quality threshold values allow for more compression, but can result in noticeable visual quality loss.
 The default value of 1.0 is tuned for no perceivable quality loss.

-**-n [number_of_processes]** : The number of separate processes to create.
-The default is 1.
-The processes run in parallel to speed up the computation.
+**-n [number_of_processes]** : The number of processes to run in parallel.
+The default value is 1.

 ## License
     Copyright 2016 Colin White